guotong1988/guotong1988.github.io/research/_posts/2021-06-01-pretrain-bert.md

 In recent years, deep learning \cite{ref2} and BERT \cite{ref1} have shown significant improvement on almost all the NLP tasks.
 However, it lacks of a fair comparison on the transformer-based models, due to the pre-training datasets are different and the pre-training computing resources are different.
 In industry NLP applications, we need to find the most efficient BERT-like model, as the computing resources is limited.

 In the paper, we pre-train a list of transformer-based models on the same datasets and pre-training steps.
-Then we evaluate the pre-trained performance on our large text classification downstream task.
+Then we evaluate the pre-trained performance by fine-tuning on our large text classification downstream task.